Ahmet1Bilici/TicTacToeGame/README.md

+# TicTacToeGame
-# TicTacToeGame is an app that allows users to play a TicTacToe games against computer.
+TicTacToeGame is an app that allows users to play a TicTacToe games against computer.

 ### App Walkthough GIF